ice-github/4MAX_PRO_Marlin_1_1_9/README.md

 ### Calibration

 ## How to use Auto Poweroff
-- To avoid damaging Hotend, must use M109 becore M81
+- To avoid damaging Hotend, must submit M109 before M81
 - M109 R80 //Cooling Hotend to 80c and wait for
 - M81 //power off